ev2900/OpenSearch_Log_Analytics/workshop/content/collect-log-cloud-watch/2_Enviorment_Set_Up/_index.en.md

 5. Search for ```AdministratorAccess``` and click on the box next to the AdministratorAccess policies

 **Note** for the purposes of this workshop we will give the IAM role AdministratorAccess.
-In a production enviorment you should scope down the premissions give to the IAM role
+In a production environment you should scope down the permissions given to the IAM role

 ![CONFIG_IAM_4](/images/collect-log-cloud-watch/CONFIG_IAM_4.PNG)